-As in previous years, a materiality assessment was made in 2018 of the CSR issues that are relevant to the bank, also assessing how our stakeholders experience them.
+As in previous years, a materiality assessment was made in 2020 of the CSR issues that are relevant to the bank, also assessing how our stakeholders experience them.
 Those issues were identified based on discussions held with these stakeholders and, where possible, on the policies they pursue with respect to both general social and sector-specific issues.
 This resulted in the following Material Issues Plot (MIP), which was extensively debated with the CSR Committee members.
-Governance, supervision, compliance/integrity and transparency, in particular, are highly relevant issues affecting the stakeholders and NWB Bank.
-Their relevance is apparent from aspects such as supervisory policies, discussions with shareholders, the focus on credit ratings in the financial markets and the bank's policies.
 This analysis served as input for the Report of the Managing Board in the annual report and this GRI table.